bonderovicm/hakaton_novebmber_2022/README.md

-On this hakaton,my team and I,developed a web application about ecology in the time frame of 24 hours.The backend is currently not in this repository,only the frontend that my teammate did on this hakaton.
+On this hakaton,my team and I,developed a web application about ecology in the time frame of 24 hours.The backend is currently not in this repository,only the frontend that my teammate and I did on this hakaton.
 We managed to secure the 3rd place where 8 teams competed